acoustep/slim-twig-eloquent/README.md

 Commands can be stored in app/commands.
 To register your new command add it to the ```ste``` file in the root of your project.

+## Todo

+* Switch $environments variable to have the environment as the key and the hostname as the value.
+* Set default timezone for Phinx.
+* Check Read me
+* Test commands

 ## Changelog

 ### 2.0-alpha